justinjiajia/cloud_security/labs/lab_6.md

 ## Lab overview and objectives

 Deploying infrastructure in a consistent, reliable manner is difficult.
 It requires people to follow documented procedures without taking any undocumented shortcuts.
 It can also be difficult to deploy infrastructure out-of-hours when fewer staff are available.
-AWS CloudFormation changes this situation by defining infrastructure in a template that can be automatically deployed—even on an automated schedule.
+AWS CloudFormation changes this situation by defining infrastructure in a template that can be automatically deployed, even on an automated schedule.

 In this lab, you will learn how to deploy multiple layers of infrastructure with AWS CloudFormation, update a CloudFormation stack, and delete a stack (while retaining some resources).